Jacob Kroger: Rendition

-Sir John Selby of Twizell, English depute warden of the East March, delivered Kroger, Martyn, and the jewels to John Hume of Hutton Hall, the Scottish depute warden of the East March, on 11 June 1594, a day of truce, at the west ford of Norham.
+Sir John Selby of Twizell, English deputy warden of the East March, delivered Kroger, Martyn, and the jewels to John Hume of Hutton Hall, the Scottish deputy warden of the East March, on 11 June 1594, a day of truce, at the west ford of Norham.
 Hume gave Selby a receipt for both men and jewels with another inventory, which mentions the silk threading attached to the aiglettes and studs in the red bag.

 The two fugitives were returned to Edinburgh and they were executed by hanging three days later on Friday, 14 June 1594 after a brief trial.

-Maureen Meikle explains that the Earl of Bothwell was Anne of Denmark's ally, and she had supported him in defiance of her husband, and so he may have intercepted Kroger and Martin in order to prevent her things falling into English hands.
+Maureen Meikle explains that the Earl of Bothwell was Anne of Denmark's ally, and she had supported him in defiance of her husband, and so he may have intercepted Kroger and Martyn in order to prevent her things falling into English hands.

-The queen's next goldsmith was a French man, called "Clei", succeeded on 27 July 1597 by George Heriot.
+The queen's next goldsmith was a Frenchman, called "Clei" (presumably Elias Le Tellier), succeeded on 27 July 1597 by George Heriot.
 Ten years later, jewels were allegedly stolen from Anne of Denmark by Margaret Hartsyde, and after her death in 1619 by her Danish servant Anna Kaas and a French page Piero Hugon.